abzaloff/aadetailer-neoforge/README.md

 Current additional features:
 - Automatically include loras
+  If loras are present in prompt, they will be automatically added.
+If their name include main trigger, it can be included too.
+Schema for trigger in name: <lora:lora name (trigger) blah blah:1> - basically what is inside () is considered trigger.
 - Autotag before inpaint (Autotags crop area, so inpaint is stable, and doesn't require re-prompting each gen)
 - Reworked resolution, now based on scaling.
 (Define a scale(multiplier) for resolution over base, so it's always bigger than original)